t3snake/knowledge-base/Mental Health/Communication 101.md

 - **Auditory Association Cortex**
   First time we hear new words we dont know what that means.
 This adds meaning to words.
 For example triggered by words happens through here.
 - **Limbic system**
-  Where we experience emothions.
+  Where we experience emotions.
 In emotional state, this affects the above areas.
 - **Frontal Lobes** ACC and mPFC
   Monitors our speech.